Research Tracks

 This includes investigation of microbial ecosystems of wine production, encompassing both vineyard and winery environments, and the role of climate, human management practices, and plant genotype in regulating the microbial and chemical composition of wine and other foods; factors that can be harnessed for quality improvement.
 This same model is applied to other fermented foods on a broad scale, using both culture-independent untargeted “omics” technologies, as well as high-throughput culturomics for microbial isolation and characterization.

-The human body is inhabited by trillions of microbial cells (outnumbering the cells of the host!), forming complex microbiomes that are intimately tied to human health and disease at various body sites.
-The Food Systems Biotechnology group utilizes integrated multi-omics approaches to study the assembly and development of these microbial communities, to provide a predictive understanding of their behavior and interactions with human diet.
-This includes studies of the establishment of gut microbiota during infancy and childhood, the interaction of the gut microbiome with diet, and the role of the microbiome in microenvironment and carcinogenesis at different human body sites.
+The human body hosts trillions of microbial cells (outnumbering human cells!), forming complex microbiomes that are intimately tied to human health and disease across different body sites.
+The Food Systems Biotechnology group utilizes integrated multi-omics approaches to study the assembly, development, and dynamics of these microbial communities, aiming to achieve a predictive understanding of their behavior and interactions with the human body.
+Our research focuses on the establishment of gut microbiota during infancy and childhood, the interaction of the gut microbiome with diet, the role of the microbiome in microenvironment and carcinogenesis at different human body sites, and the impacts of lifestyle and associated exposures on the gut microbiome and human health.

 Microbiome and cancer treatment

-The human microbiome has been implicated in cancer risk (or protection) by numerous research studies.
-We investigate microbial dysbiosis in different solid and liquid cancers to identify potential strategies for risk detection and treatment.
-In a collaboration with University of Basel and University of Zurich, we are examining interactions between the gut/skin microbiomes, metabolomes, and personalized responses to allogeneic hematopoietic stem cell transplantation (allo-HSCT).
-Allo-HSCT is the only effective treatment for certain blood cancers and disorders; while life-saving, the procedure also carries a high occurrence of side effects including infection and graft-versus-host-disease (GVHD).
-We seek to understand how the human gut microbiome interacts with the immune system and influences morbidity risks in allo-HSCT.
-Understanding individualized features affecting patient response will guide drug treatment, improve quality of care, and improve patient survival rate following allo-HSCT.
+Numerous studies have implicated the human microbiome in both cancer risk and treatment.
+We investigate microbiome changes in different solid and liquid cancers to identify novel biomarkers and therapeutic targets.
+In collaboration with clinical researchers, we employ empirical and computational approaches to study interactions between the gut/skin microbiomes, metabolomes, and personalized responses to allogeneic hematopoietic stem cell transplantation (allo-HSCT).
+Allo-HSCT is the only effective treatment for certain blood cancers and disorders.
+However, while life-saving, the procedure carries a high risk of complications, including infections and graft-versus-host-disease.
+Our research aims to provide a predictive understanding of how the human gut microbiome interacts with the immune system and influences morbidity risks in allo-HSCT.
+By identifying individualized features affecting patient response, we aim to optimize drug treatments and improve patient survival rate following allo-HSCT.

 Advances in DNA sequencing technologies enable acquisition of metagenomic datasets at an unprecedented scale.
 More accurate methods are needed to analyze and interpret these high-dimensional data, and integrate "omics" datasets to gain detailed insight into host–microbial interactions.
 The Food Systems Biotechnology group develops open-source bioinformatics software and machine-learning methods to explore microbiomes and other omics datasets in diverse ecosystems, including development of diverse plugins for the QIIME 2 (external page https://qiime2.org) microbiome multi-omics platform.
 This includes open-source bioinformatics tools for genome and metagenome assembly, enabling in silico reconstruction of whole microbial genomes to provide information about species composition and functional genetic potential of complex microbiomes.
-Activities in the group since 2020 have focused on development of open-source software packages for infectious disease and microbial biosurveillance using shotgun metagenome sequence data, traceable and reproducible bioinformatics workflows, machine learning approaches for microbial classification and longitudinal prediction, and software for reproducible FAIR reuse of open research datasets.
+Current activities include development of open-source software packages for infectious disease and microbial biosurveillance using shotgun metagenome sequence data, traceable and reproducible bioinformatics workflows, machine learning approaches for microbial classification and longitudinal prediction, and software for reproducible FAIR reuse of open research datasets.
 To see our latest projects visit external page https://github.com/bokulich-lab.